Erreur32/nginx-proxy-manager-Bash-API/README.md

 ## TODO:
 - [x] add setting for ADVANCED configuration in `location / { ... }`
-- [ ] Add documentation on certain functions
+- [x ] Add documentation on certain functions
+- [x] ADD: a configuration function for Custom Locations
+- [x] Backup / Export  all settings from NPM
 - [ ] Domain TLS check validity
-- [ ] ADD: a configuration function for Custom Locations
-- [ ] Backup / Export  all settings from NPM